 The main role of the Board of Directors is to secure the future of the organization.
 This means positioning the ministry for the greatest long-term contribution to the fulfillment of the Great Commission.
 The Board accomplishes this through the strategic planning for adequate resources (finances, personnel, partnerships, etc.) and through the provision of strategic leadership for the most effective long term strategy.

 The Board acts as trustees on behalf of the “owners” or “stakeholders” of the mission, such as those who support the mission in prayer and finances, including local churches, individuals, and foundations.
-Additional stakeholders would be the churches in the nations where One Challenge ministers, the missionaries sent by OC, and the employees.
+Additional stakeholders would be the churches in the nations where One Challenge ministers, the mission workers sent by OC, and the employees.
 The Board’s obligation is to act on behalf of these stakeholders.

 Unique to our governance structure, the One Challenge Board sees itself as first responsible to God as the primary ‘owner’ of our mission.
 To this end, they are committed to prayer and seeking God’s direction in the carrying out of their responsibilities.
 Essentially, the Board is the bridge between those to whom the board is accountable, the “owners,” and those who are accountable to the board, the President and his staff.